LEVEL 3 CHAPTER QUIZZES

 5 / 5

-5. When evaluating a red wine, a student tilts her glass to a 45° and notes a small amount of browning near the rim.
-She should therefore describe the color as:
+5. When evaluating a white wine, a student tilts her glass to a 45° and notes that the color of the wine at the core of the glass extends almost to the rim.
+She should therefore describe the color intensity as:

 Your score is